 - With the exception of temporary lighting, all 120 volt, single phase, 15 & 20 amp temporary power circuits shall have ground fault circuit interrupters. - Portable electric lighting used in moist or other hazardous locations such as drums, tanks, vessels, bins, bunkers, meet rules, regulations and industry standards to qualify as non-explosive.
 Ordinary shop lighting and portable task lighting should have covers and guards installed. - Extension cords should be heavy-duty 3-wire type, but shall not be flat.
 Whenever possible, extension cords should be fastened or suspended above the finished floor or work platform in accordance with best practices, industry standards, rules and regulations. - Determine in advance if any energized equipment or electrical circuits in the work area pose a safety risk to those in the area.
-Electrical shutdowns with the potential to affect adjacent occupants, adjacent buildings or the U-M community must be reviewed and coordinated in advance with the owner's representative in order to make appropriate notifications and precautions.
-Equipment and conductor de-energization shall occur under Lockout/Tagout controls.
-If Lockout/Tagout cannot be implemented, work practices that conform to NFPA 70E should be followed. - Any electrical tools, equipment, or extension cords found defective (e.g., missing or broken ground pins, exposed internal conductors) shall immediately be rendered inoperative by cutting off the plug end or be immediately removed from the project site.
+Electrical shutdowns with the potential to affect adjacent occupants, adjacent buildings or the U-M community must be reviewed and coordinated in advance with the Owner's Representative in order to make appropriate notifications and precautions.
+Equipment and conductor deenergization shall occur under Lockout/Tagout (LO/TO) controls.
+If LO/TO cannot be implemented due to extraordinary circumstances, work practices that conform to NFPA 70E should be followed and a Job Safety Analysis should be available for review at least 10 days in advance of the work.
+The JSA should detail the reason that LO/TO cannot be implemented, training requirements for electrician's performing the work and PPE requirements. - Any electrical tools, equipment, or extension cords found defective (e.g., missing or broken ground pins, exposed internal conductors) shall immediately be rendered inoperative by cutting off the plug end or be immediately removed from the project site.